-To help with the weight loss, protein bars should be consumed only as part of well balanced diet and when required to avoid eating junk food.
+To help with weight loss, protein bars should be consumed only as part of a well-balanced diet and when required to avoid eating junk food.

-Although they often taste as delicacy and candies, due their macro- and micronutrient content, protein bars can be used to fight cravings for sweets, especially chocolate - good protein bars with dark chocolate and peanuts, with some sugar alcohols taste fantastic and are not loaded with simple sugars.
+Although they often taste as delicacy and candies, due to their macro- and micronutrient content, protein bars can be used to fight cravings for sweets, especially chocolate - good protein bars with dark chocolate and peanuts, with some sugar alcohols, taste fantastic and are not loaded with simple sugars.

 Vegan Protein Bars

-Such bars also avoid use of any type of animal ingredient, even honey is avoided.
+Such bars also avoid the use of any type of animal ingredient, even honey is avoided.

-Due to use of plant based protein, such bars generally have lower BV and PDCAAs than protein bars based on whey, casein and egg proteins.
+Due to the use of plant-based protein, such bars generally have lower BV and PDCAAs than protein bars based on whey, casein, and egg proteins.
 In order to improve on that, some manufacturers use plant proteins blends and even add BCAAs and EAAs derived from plants.
-Such bars are almost as good as protein bars based on whey, casein and egg protein.
+Such bars are almost as good as protein bars based on whey, casein, and egg protein.
 But, such bars cost more.

-Note: if you are lacto-ovo vegetarian, you can consume protein bars based on whey protein, casein protein, milk isolate protein and egg protein.
+Note: if you are a Lacto-Ovo vegetarian, you can consume protein bars based on whey protein, casein protein, milk isolate protein, and egg protein.

-Good protein bar tastes as delicacy or as nice candy bar, and can be consumed almost guilt-free even if one is on low calorie diet.
+A good protein bar tastes like a delicacy or a nice candy bar and can be consumed almost guilt-free even if one is on a low-calorie diet.